Brooklyn22code/golang-login-web/README.md

-To run this website, you need follow command(Put your MySQL password into x):
+To run this website, you need follow command(Put your MySQL password into x, if you didn't install MySQL server, you need to install one):
 $env:DBPASS='x'

 Run the main.go: